GLM 4.6 API Deployment Guide: Local & Cloud Setup

 GLM 4.6 Overview: Enterprise-Grade Open Source AI

-Released by Zhipu AI in September 2025, GLM 4.6 represents a significant advancement in open-source AI models, combining frontier-level performance with practical affordability and flexible deployment options.
+Released by Zhipu AI in September 2025, GLM 4.6 remains an available GLM 4.x open-weight deployment target with a 200K token context window, competitive coding performance, and flexible deployment options.
+As of April 30, 2026, Z.ai also lists newer GLM-4.7 and GLM-5.x models for teams choosing a current hosted flagship.
 For a detailed comparison of Chinese AI models including GLM 4.5, Kimi K2, and Qwen 3 Coder, see our comprehensive analysis.

 GLM 4.6's architecture is optimized for real-world applications, with specific enhancements in coding, long-context processing, reasoning, searching, and agentic AI capabilities.
 The model supports FP8/Int4 quantization on specialized hardware including Cambricon chips and Moore Threads GPUs, making it accessible across diverse infrastructure setups.